Opportunities

 This memorandum is intended to provide instructions on processing VA Benefits for Veterans in the CUNY BA program.

-- Any CUNY BA student who is eligible for VA benefits must apply for benefits through the GC
+- Any CUNY BA student who is eligible for VA benefits must apply for benefits through the Graduate Center

 - Students who receive VA Benefits who are enrolled in CUNY BA will be responsible for identifying themselves to Kate McPherson